-Fleet Management and Vehicle Maintenance were overspent by £240k the overspend relates to contractor and material costs.
+Fleet Management and Vehicle Maintenance were overspent by £240k due to contractor and material costs.

 Engineering and Transportation was underspent by £621k.
 There were significant underspends on waste disposal contracts in respect of food waste and trade and domestic residual waste.
 The budget for CA sites was also underspent.